 Our school is aware that violence against women, domestic abuse and Sexual Violence can have a huge impact on children and young people and can affect their safety, health and wellbeing, educational attainment, family and peer relationships and their ability to enjoy healthy, respectful relationships in the future.
-We are committed to a whole school approach to tackling this and support pupils via the curriculum by providing age appropriate healthy relationship lessons and encourage staff and governors to undertake training in line with the National Training Framework.
+We are committed to a whole school approach to tackling this as set out in the Good Practice Guide - A Whole School Approach to VAWDASV in Wales https://gov.wales/live-fear-free?policies-and-guidance/good-practice-guide-a-whole-education-approach and pupils are supported via the curriculum by providing age appropriate healthy relationship lessons and staff and governors are encouraged to undertake training in line with the National Training Framework..